Xenrao/Kinetic-Block-Converter-For-MCreator/README.md

 * DO NOT USE:
     * **axis/no rotation**
-        -The block must use **D/U/N/S/W/E** rotation types,  (yet i guess)
+        *The block must use **D/U/N/S/W/E** rotation types,  (yet i guess)

-    * Can plants sustain on this block (checkbox in Advanced properties tab) -Kinetic block dosen't have that override.
+    * Can plants sustain on this block (checkbox in Advanced properties tab) *Kinetic block dosen't have that override.

     * The block's registry name must **not contain <ins>"BLOCK"</ins>**.
-        -It collides with my shitty code
+        *It collides with my shitty code

     * The block must **NOT have the <ins>"block entity"</ins> option enabled**.
-        -This app already adding a KineticBlockEntity, Adding a secondary block entity will cause a crash.
+        *This app already adding a KineticBlockEntity, Adding a secondary block entity will cause a crash.

 ---